LS741HD

 6 Power Adapter

-NOTE: The power cord and remote control included in your package may vary depending on your country.
+Note: The power cord and remote control included in your package may vary depending on your country.
 Please contact your local dealer for more information.

 Projector Overview